RedditRecs

 Reddit Icon

-dangerIV • 15 days ago
+dangerIV • about 1 month ago

 I did something like this.
 Apple Watch got too stressful with all the notifications.
 So I got an Oura (love it) and demoted Apple Watch to just workouts.
 Then it stopped working reliably and I just look at workout info from Oura.
 And it’s fine.
 I actually like my real watches, which I didn’t feel about my Apple Watch.
 And none of my wearables can notify me of anything but the time.